raxter/Cubes-upon-Cubes-VJ-Software/README.md

 Email: richard [dot] jonathan [dot] baxter [at] gmail [dot] com

 # Technical Info / Getting started
+If run just as an app, it needs an xbox (or similar) controller to run.
+I'll list all the controls here someday (but today is not that day).
+I think all the buttons and sticks do something.
+Numbers 1-9 on the keyboard change the colours.

 Soooo, yeah the code is a mess.
 Start off in "Render Texture Fun" scene and start looking around from there.

 The main classes you want to look at are